 Address: 2021 N Burling St, Chicago, IL 60614, United States

 Opening hours: 6am - 11pm (daily)

-Up next we have Lincoln Park Conservatory, the perfect place to spend some time if you love to look at flowers and plants.
+Up next on our list of Lincoln Park activities, we have Lincoln Park Conservatory, the perfect place to spend some time if you love to look at flowers and plants.
 Dating back to the Victorian Era, this conservatory features four rooms which display plants from around the world.
 Some of the rare species include the Moth orchid, Dwarf Sugar palm, and cycad ferns.
 Outside of the beautiful glass structure, there is also an outdoor garden.

 Lincoln Park Conservatory

 Address: 2391 N Stockton Dr, Chicago, IL 60614, United States

 The Lincoln Monument, officially titled Abraham Lincoln: The Man, is a bronze statue of Abraham Lincoln located near Chicago History Museum.
 It was created by Augustus Saint-Gaudens in the late 1800s and is a larger-than-life statue standing at 12 feet (3.6 metres) tall.
 The artist depicted the former President rising from a chair, just about to give a speech.
 It’s a beloved landmark in Chicago and there are actually replicas all over the world.